Mental health and wellbeing strategy: Leadership Board - terms of reference

 Operation of the leadership board

-The leadership board will meet three times a year, with a quorum of one half of its external (non-Scottish Government/COSLA) membership, with the flexibility to have fewer with the Joint Chairs’ agreement.
-Should the need arise, the group will meet more frequently and meetings will last no longer than two hours.
+The Leadership Board will meet three times a year, with a quorum of one half of its external (non-Scottish Government/COSLA) membership, which must include at least one staff side representative.
+There is flexibility to have fewer meetings with the Joint Chairs’ agreement.
+Should the need arise, the group will meet more frequently, and meetings will last no longer than two hours.

-In taking work forward, the leadership board will consider and apply the principles set out in the Mental Health and Wellbeing Strategy (listed in full at annex D).
+In taking work forward, the Leadership Board will consider and apply the principles set out in the Mental Health & Wellbeing Strategy (listed in further information section below).

-Membership of this board, and its rationale, purpose and terms of reference, will be reviewed yearly or at the discretion of the Joint Chairs.
-It is likely that updates will be needed on an ongoing basis to ensure the board remains operable and relevant, and has the right representation to ensure delivery.
+Membership of this Board, and its rationale, purpose, and terms of reference, will be reviewed yearly or at the discretion of the Joint Chairs.
+It is likely that updates to membership will be needed on an ongoing basis to ensure the Board remains operable and relevant, and has the right representation to ensure delivery.
+As with the initial membership, future updates to membership will be on the basis of joint agreement by the co-chairs.

 Escalation